creme332/invento/README.md

 [Live Preview ▶](https://invent0.web.app)

 > 🟡 **Note**: Backend is running on a free instance on Render and may take some time to spin up.
+If the website is unaccessible for some reason, you can checkout some screenshots of the website [here](screenshots).

 ## Features
 - Jamstack architecture with RESTful API
 - Sorting and filtering capabilities for categories
 - CRUD operations on items and categories
-- Dashboard with detailed statistics and graphs
+- Dynamic dashboard with charts
 - Form validation on client-side and server-side
-- User authentication to delete item/category
+- User authentication on server-side when deleting item or category
 - Mobile-responsive UI
 - SEO optimized